jacebenson/cedar/docs/docs/testing.md

 Each mock will start with a `standard()` function which has special significance (more on that later).
 The return of this function is the data you want to be returned from the GraphQL `QUERY` defined at the top of your cell.

-> Something to note is that the structure of the data returned by your `QUERY` and the structure of the object returned by the mock is in no way required to be identical as far as Redwood is concerned.
+> Something to note is that the structure of the data returned by your `QUERY` and the structure of the object returned by the mock is in no way required to be identical as far as Cedar is concerned.
 You could be querying for an `article` but have the mock return an `animal` and the test will happily pass.
-Redwood just intercepts the GraphQL query and returns the mock data.
+Cedar just intercepts the GraphQL query and returns the mock data.
 This is something to keep in mind if you make major changes to your `QUERY`—be sure to make similar changes to your returned mock data or you could get falsely passing tests!

 Why not just include this data inline in the test?
 We're about to reveal the answer in the next section, but before we do just a little more info about working with these `mocks.js` file...